-- (a) The travel expenses of an officer or employee of the State who is required to appear before the Commission in a hearing shall be paid by the department which employs him. - (b) The Commission may order that any person who is not an officer or employee of the State and who is subpoenaed to testify at a hearing shall be entitled to the same mileage and fees as are allowed witnesses in civil cases by the Nineteenth Judicial District Court for the Parish of East Baton Rouge.

-(c) Witness fees and travel expenses may be taxed to either party, in the Commission's discretion.
+- (a) The travel expenses of an officer or employee of the state who is required to appear before the Commission in a hearing shall be paid by the employing department. - (b) The Commission may order that any person who is not an officer or employee of the state and who is subpoenaed to testify at a hearing shall be entitled to the same mileage and fees as are allowed witnesses in civil cases by the Nineteenth Judicial District Court for the Parish of East Baton Rouge. - (c) Witness fees and travel expenses may be taxed to either party, at the Commission's discretion.